 *Next Writeups Baguio History of Sport & Ghosts of Baguio

 July 16, 2015

 With the planned construction of a massive training center no longer an option, the Philippine Sports Commission (PSC) yesterday said it would build a training facility at the Teacher’s Camp in Baguio City, instead.

-The project is set to start as soon as possible, following consultation with the Department of Education, which has a mandate over the sprawling complex.
+The project is set to start following consultation with the Department of Education, which has a mandate over the sprawling complex.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.